BrainBoxLabs/brain-socket-js/README.v0.1.md

 WebSockets for realtime event-driven js apps.

-This js library is a helper class that pairs nicely with the [BrainSocket.php](https://github.com/BrainBoxLabs/brain-socket) laravel package.
+This js library is a helper class that pairs nicely with the [BrainSocket.php](https://github.com/BrainBoxLabs/brain-socket) Laravel package.

 Constructing the BrainSocket object: